CloudNomster/EU-CLAMS/README.md

 - Hall of Fame (HoF) detection
 - Automatic screenshots of globals and HoFs
 - Detailed statistics and analysis
+- Web server for viewing statistics in a browser

 ## Project Structure